Rarst/release-belt/README.md

-# Release Belt — Composer repository for ZIPs
+# Release Belt — Composer repo for ZIPs

 Release Belt is a prototype Composer repository, which serves to quickly integrate third party non–Composer releases into Composer workflow.